Hardik1172/Python-Practice/Readme.md

 in this project features added add flight details like , flight number , source and origin,trip choice between single side and round, seat choice between economic an business  time taken to complete journey . passenger details like - name , age , gender , food choice like veg or non veg. https://github.com/Hardik1172/Python-Practice/blob/main/flightmanagementsystem.py

+26th June update
+random module in python and its sub modules like randrange,